 But ii V I chord progressions are just one of several chord progressions that come up all the time in jazz standards.
 Knowing what all these common chord progressions are and having tactics for approaching them will give you the improvisational tools to learn jazz standards faster, retain them more easily, and solo more creatively.

-Step 10: Get started with the Blues and I Got Rhythm Changes
+Step 10: Get started with Jazz Improvisation on Blues & I Got Rhythm Changes

 You probably hear it all the time..Learn The Blues and Rhythm Changes.